JustenPhillips/justenphillips.github.io/index.md

 <hr>
 <h2> Write-ups</h2>
 <img class="img1" src="img/pwniesLogo.png"/>
-<pre>This is where I will be posting my write-ups for my digital adventures on <a href="https://hackthebox.eu">[Hack the box]</a></pre>
+<p>This is where I will be posting my write-ups for my digital adventures on <a href="https://hackthebox.eu">[Hack the box]</a></p>

 <p><b>Bankrobber</b></p>
  <br>
-<pre>This is a insane web app box that can be solved with some essential OWASP top 10 knowledge to get a user shell, and some basic binary exploitation to esculate to root.</pre>
+<p>This is a insane web app box that can be solved with some essential OWASP top 10 knowledge to get a user shell, and some basic binary exploitation to esculate to root.</p>
 <a href="bankrobber.md"><img class="img1" src="img/card.jpeg"/></a>
 <p><b>JSON</b></p>
 <p>This was a medium-difficulty.
 For the initial shell, you need to identify a vulnerability related to JSON-based deserialization on the website, and by leveraging this issue incorporated with a Bearer: header, you can get a RCE on the box.
 For the root shell, you can leverage a permissive permission configured for the initial user, <code>SeImpersonatePrivilege</code>, to perform a JuicyPotato exploit to get a SYSTEM shell.</p>